 Additional benefits include a "green conscious" campus with free buses, free Adobe and Microsoft products, and a ubiquitous wireless internet.

-How many realized, fully-mounted production assignments can I expect in the program?
+How many realized, fully-mounted lighting design assignments can I expect in the program?

-Students can expect at least 5 main season production assignments in their area of study over the course of their 3-year program.
+Students can expect at least 5 main season lighting design assignments in their area of study over the course of their 3-year program.

 How many shows do you do each season?

-The Department of Theatre & Drama produces 8 fully-mounted stage productions each season in addition to a 4-show summer season, a modern dance concert, a new musical, and special events.
+The Department of Theatre, Drama and Contemporary Dance produces 10 fully-mounted productions each season—six plays, two musicals, and two full-length dance recitals, in addition to a four show summer season and special events.

-We offer one season that we cosider a main stage, 8-production season, where graduate students serve as the primary designers (lighting, costumes, scenery), technical directors, scenic artists, and properties masters for all shows.
+At the graduate level, there is only the “Main Stage” experience.
+In our 10-production season, graduate students serve as the primary designers (lighting, costumes, scenery), technical directors, scenic artists, and properties masters for all shows.
 See details about the season here.